lochbrunner/chop-specs/README.md

 > Note `$_.a` is the same as `$a`
 > Note: Compiler implementation detail: `$` is a hashmap where all compiler relevant information about that scope is stored.
 > TODO: Is is it also possible to archive that with `const` which declares variables which are only visible by the compiler front-end?

+### Code sanitizing

+In order to avoid cryptic, verbose and unreadable compiler errors known from some C++ templates, the author of meta-functions should be able to check the arguments and create custom error messages on invalid arguments.

+## Developer Experience

+* The compiler should detect as much type (and lifetime) information out of the code as possible in order to reduce the amount of annotations written by the developer and make the code more concise.

 ## Notes on compiler implementation